Martin Ferris: Gaelic football career

-IRA activity
+Provisional IRA activity

 Ferris joined the Provisional IRA shortly after the death of his father on 29 May 1970.
 Aged 18, he was sworn in by Paddy Kelly and Liam Cotter, a former vice-chairman of the Kerry County Board of the GAA.
-The IRA in Kerry was under the direction of the IRA's Southern Command, whose main responsibility was to support IRA activity in Northern Ireland.
+The IRA in Kerry was under the direction of the IRA Southern Command, whose main responsibility was to support IRA activity in Northern Ireland.

 From September 1974 to February 1975, Ferris was on the run.
 He was suspected of having taken part in a robbery at the Tralee post office, which resulted in £74,000 being stolen, and a robbery at the Chase Manhattan Bank in Shannon, County Clare in December 1974 which led to the theft of £159,000.
 He was arrested by Gardaí in Youghal, County Cork, on 14 February 1975, along with two other IRA members, viz., Danny O'Sullivan and Robert McNamara.
 The Gardaí had been on the alert after a robbery at Central Dairies in Dungarvan, County Waterford.
 They were later tried by the Special Criminal Court where O'Sullivan was sentenced to six and eight years concurrently.
 Ferris was not convicted of robbery but was remanded to Portlaoise Prison pending further charges of membership in the IRA as a proscribed organisation.
 He was sentenced to 12 months in Portlaoise.
 He was released after nine months in November 1975.

 He was arrested again in February 1976 at a Garda roadblock in Ballinrobe, County Mayo after attending the funeral of Frank Stagg.
 On 16 February, he was charged with IRA membership at the Special Criminal Court in Dublin, and sentenced to 18 months in prison.
 In March 1977, Ferris took part in a hunger strike along with 20 other prisoners, demanding a public inquiry into conditions in the prison.
 After 32 days he was transferred to Curragh Military Hospital.
 The hunger strike ended after 47 days.
 A guarantee had been given to the prisoners by Bishop James Kavanagh that the government would work to improve prison conditions.
-Although conditions improved somewhat, Tim Pat Coogan—a nationalist historian and former editor of The Irish Press—noted that after a visit in 1977 tensions still remained, and mentioned reports of visitors being denied visits after long distances and that strip searching was still carried out.
+Although conditions improved somewhat, Tim Pat Coogan, a nationalist historian and former editor of The Irish Press, noted that after a visit in 1977 tensions still remained, and mentioned reports of visitors being denied visits after long distances and that strip searching was still carried out.
 Ferris was released two months later in June 1977.